Motivic distribution of rational curves and twisted products of toric varieties: Rational curves on smooth split projective toric varieties

 \subsubsection{The motivic Möbius inversion in details}

 Equivariant morphisms with image contained in $\mathcal T_\Sigma$ are the morphisms ${\mathbf A^2_\kb \setminus \{ 0 \} \to \mathbf A^{\Sigma ( 1 )}_\kb}$ with no forbidden zeros, what we also call having no degeneracies.
 Our goal now is to adapt the Möbius inversion technique to the context of constrained curves.
 More precisely, we provide a relation between the classes of equivariant morphisms and the ones obtained by adding degeneracies to non-degenerate morphisms.
-Then we specialise this relation to morphisms with contraints.
+This relation relies heavily on the following piecewise identification.
+Then we specialise this relation to morphisms with constraints.
 Finally, we approximate it and conclude.